Real-World Evaluation of two Cooperative Intersection Management Approaches: Cooperative Maneuver Planning Modules

 Apart from a suited network architecture, RL requires a well-designed reward function to learn a reasonable policy.
-For solving the cooperative planning problem through RL, the reward function is defined as
+Details on the definition and tuning of the various reward components can be found in~\cite{klimke2022cooperative,klimke2023automatic}.